coding-armadillo/good-neighbor-halloween/README.md

 # good-neighbor-halloween

-A Django app to help planning the Halloween route
+A Django app for Halloween route

 ## Demo